-- (a) A Regular employee eligible for sick leave who is absent due to an accident or illness while at work for the District and which is compensable by the WorkSafeBC shall receive the benefits of Article 22.02, but the employee shall turn over to the District all salary compensation received from the WorkSafeBC except any permanent partial or permanent full disability awards. - (b) If an employee is eligible for WorkSafeBC benefits but declines to apply or refuses WorkSafeBC benefits, then any sick leave shall be paid at 60%.
+- (a) A Regular employee eligible for sick leave who is absent due to an accident or illness while at work for the District and which is compensable by the WorkSafeBC shall have their wages maintained by the District, but under no circumstances shall the employee be entitled to wages paid by the District and WSBC wage loss benefits for the same period (excluding any partial or permanent disability awards), and the employee shall cooperate with the District and WSBC to ensure that any such double recovery is rectified. - (b) If an employee is eligible for WorkSafeBC benefits but declines to apply or refuses WorkSafeBC benefits, then any sick leave shall be paid at 60%.
 If the employee receives a wage loss settlement from ICBC, the District of Kitimat shall be reimbursed.